jetbrains-academy/introduction_to_python/Classes and objects/Definition/task.md

 Functions of objects are called methods, and they can modify their state.
 Methods are defined by the object's class.

-The simplest form of class definition looks like this:
+The generalized form of class definition looks like this:

 ```
 class ClassName: